 - (i) This is the 'National Income' (NI) of an economy.
 Though, the GDP, NDP and GNP, all are 'national income' they are not written with capitalised 'N' and 'I'. - (ii) This is the purest form of the income of a nation. - (iii) When we divide NNP by the total population of a nation we get the 'per capita income' (PCI) of that nation, i.e., 'income per head per year'.
-A very basic point should be noted here that this is the point where the rates of dipreciation followed by different nations make a difference.
+A very basic point should be noted here that this is the point where the rates of depreciation followed by different nations make a difference.
 Higher the rates of depreciation lower the PCI of the nation (whatever be the reason for it logical or artificial as in the case of depreciation being used as a tool of policymaking).
 Though, economies are free to fix any rate of depreciation for different assets, the rates fixed by them make difference when the NI of the nations are compared by the international financial institutions like the IMF, WB, ADB, etc.

-The Base Year' together with the Methodology' for calculating the National Accounts were revised by the Central Statistics Office (CSO) in January 2015, which is given in the forthcoming pages.
-So that readers are able to understand the 'main differences' in the accounting process, the literature related to the 'old methodology' is left unchanged in this edition.
-We may expect questions on their comparative aspects in the futre examinations.
+The 'Base Year' together with the 'Methodology' for calculating the National Accounts were revised by the Central Statistics Office (CSO) in January 2015, which is given in the forthcoming pages.